 When it comes to dividing matrimonial assets, the court does its utmost to make sure that the starting point is equal.
 As a business owner or shareholder, you may be able to argue against the presumption of a 50/50 split.
 You would have a much better chance of achieving this if you established the company before you met or married your spouse.

 The first thing you need to do is to value your company’s assets.
-Initially, this can be handled by a regular accountant, but you may need the assistance of an independent forensic accountant if your spouse disputes assets’ value.
+Initially, this can be handled by a regular accountant, but you may need the assistance of an independent forensic accountant using a forensic accounting service if your spouse disputes assets’ value.
 Once the amount is established, you will then need to agree on the percentage that your spouse is entitled to.

 While in many cases, this does turn out to be 50%, it can vary somewhat depending on the nature of the divorce.
 If the latter does occur, the court can consider liquidation to determine if the business can sell anything to satisfy the agreed amount.
 This tends to be funds or property that the company can survive without.